 This page is currently being updated.

 Find out how we can help you.
 Call our office today and get a confidential and free case evaluation so you know your options.get started now

 Our attorneys have 22 years of experience in handling criminal charges and understand the fear that comes with arrest.meet the attorneys

 Have you recently been arrested for an alleged criminal offense?
 If so, you understand how complex the criminal court system can be in New Mexico as well as the number of different forms you must fill out even before a court date is set.
-An experienced criminal law attorney can help ensure that everything gets filed appropriately and can prepare you for a hearing.
+An experienced New Mexico criminal lawyer can help ensure that everything gets filed appropriately and can prepare you for a hearing.

 The domestic violence designation can enhance penalties for other acts, such as assault, that are already crimes.
 Unfortunately, false accusations are more common in domestic violence cases than they are in just about any other type of criminal case, because they are often used to gain advantage in divorce or child custody proceedings.
-Domestic violence charges are very serious, and experienced counsel is a must.
+Domestic violence charges are very serious, and qualified criminal defense counsel is a must.
+Read more.

 The foregoing is just a sample of the types of criminal charges we handle.
 We also represent defendants charged with child pornography, child molestation, minor in possession of alcohol, and many more offenses.

 Larceny (over $2500 but less than $20,000) and Conspiracy to Commit Larceny (over $2500 but less than $20,000) Client Faced 4 and ½ years in Jail—Case Dismissed by prosecutor after Attorney Jack Mkhitarian asked for Evidence related to the Offense that prosecutor was unable to provide.See Results